motif-project/motif-node-docker/readme.md

 ### 3. Application Configuration

 The [`config.json`](https://github.com/motif-project/motif-node-docker/blob/main/configs/config.json) file contains all application settings.
-Refer to the [config.md](https://github.com/motif-project/motif-node-docker/blob/main/configs/config.md) file to see details on the configurations.
+Refer to the [config.md](https://github.com/motif-project/motif-node-docker/blob/main/configs/config.md) file to see details on these configurations.

 Make the changes in the [config.json](https://github.com/motif-project/motif-node-docker/blob/main/configs/config.json) file.
 This file will be used when we create the docker container.